 1. Overall Description:

-In RAN2#113bis, RAN2 reached the following working assumption
+In RAN2#113bis, RAN2 made the following working assumption

 19: Working assumption: SL HARQ RTT timer can be derived from the retransmission resource timing when the SCI indicates a retransmission resource.
 FFS whether explicitly configured SL HARQ RTT timer may be still required.
 If big problem is identified next meeting, we can revisit it.

-Proponents of this working assumption assume Rx-UE can base on the “Time resource assignment” field in SCI sent by Tx-UE to derive the time location of the next retransmission resource(s).

-- Time resource assignment – 5 bits when the value of the higher layer parameter sl-MaxNumPerReserve is configured to 2; otherwise 9 bits when the value of the higher layer parameter sl-MaxNumPerReserve is configured to 3, as defined in clause 8.1.5 of [6, TS 38.214].

-While in RAN2#114, there are companies in RAN2 raised the concern that Rx-UE may not be able to do that, since there might be no one-to-one mapping between Tx resource pool at Tx-UE side and Rx resource pool at Rx-UE side.
-RAN2 did not reach conclusion on this issue yet.
+This working assumption was made based on the assumption that the RX UE can determine the time location of the next retransmission resource(s) of the TX UE (assuming that resource is not reselected by the TX UE due to e.g. pre-emption/UL-SL prioritization) based on the “time resource assignment” field.
+In RAN2#114bis, some companies had the concern as to whether this is always possible since there might not be one-to-one mapping between Tx resource pool at Tx UE side and Rx resource pool at Rx UE side.
+RAN2 would therefore like to confirm its understanding with RAN1.

-RAN2 would like to request feedback from RAN1 on the following question:

-Q1: From RAN1 perspective, whether it is feasible that Rx-UE base on the “Time resource assignment” field in SCI sent by Tx-UE to derive the time location of the next retransmission resource(s), for the case when 1) PSFCH is configured and 2) when PSFCH is not configured?
+Q1: From RAN1 perspective, whether it is feasible for the Rx-UE to determine the time location of the next retransmission resource(s) of the TX UE (assuming that resource is not reselected by the TX UE)based on the “Time resource assignment” field in SCI for the case

+1) when PSFCH is configured; and

+2) when PSFCH is not configured?

 2. Actions: